 Pentecost: Salve Regina

-Here’s great article about the different seasons, highlighting the Salve Regina, which is sung from Pentecost until the first Sunday of Advent.
+Here’s a great article about the different seasons, highlighting the Salve Regina, which is sung from Pentecost until the first Sunday of Advent.

 Here’s a video of the antiphon sung to the Simple Tone by the Benedictine Monks of Santo Domingo de Silos; chant score is from the Liber Usualis (1961), p 279.
 (English translation below.)